Johns Hopkins offers both a non-major undergraduate pre-med program, along with a post-baccalaureate pre-med program.

-The program prepares recent college graduates and "career changers" for admission to medical school.
+The Johns Hopkins Post-Baccalaureate Premedical Program prepares recent college graduates and "career changers" for admission to medical school.
 Designed to meet the needs of talented individuals from a multiplicity of backgrounds, this program is right for you if you have:

 Full-time study is required for at least one academic year; most students finish the program in nine to 14 months.
 This highly selective program emphasizes personal attention and academic preparation for the best medical schools.
 You'll enroll in the Krieger School of Arts and Sciences day classes taught by outstanding faculty who are leaders in their fields, and you'll complete the core premedical curriculum at Johns Hopkins, known for its rigor and quality.
 Students also have numerous opportunities to gain experience in areas of interest related to medicine through tutorials at the School of Medicine and elective classes at the School of Public Health.